 Please check the current course catalog for a full description of major/minor requirements

-The Music Department requires all students who wish to take courses in the Music Department or take private instrumental or voice instruction to take the Music Theory Placement Test.
+The Music Department requires all students who wish to take courses in the Music Department or take private instrumental or voice instruction to take the Music Theory Placement Evaluation.

 Requirements for the Major